-Here's how to budget like a boss.
+Here's how to create a budget that works.

-1. Factor Expenses and Goals Into Your Budget
+1. Factor in Expenses and Goals.

 These are bills you can count on every month like rent or mortgage, utilities, gym membership and child care (if you’re a parent).
 Ideally, the total number shouldn't exceed more than 50 percent of your take-home pay.
 If you're over the mark, try to negotiate things like cable service and cell phone plans, which can free up hundreds over time.